Dallas Infectious Disease Program

 - Gardening

-Be sure to clean and dress wounds quickly and keep up with your regular dental appointments.
-Many infections can start in the mouth!
+Be sure to clean and dress wounds quickly and keep up with your regular dental appointments as many infections can start in the mouth.